ehmicky/wild-wild-path/README.md

 ## Paths

 A "path" is any [query](#queries) using only property names and array positive indices.
-This excludes negative indices, slices, wildcards and regular expressions.
+This excludes negative indices, slices, wildcards and regexps.

 # Usage